zuozhenggh/learning-library/analytics-library/oas-retail-qsr/on-time-delivery/on-time-delivery.md

 *This is the "fold" - below items are collapsed by default*

-## Task 1: Standard LiveLabs Images and Text
+## Task 1: anything Standard LiveLabs Images and Text

 <!-- Images -->